o0Adrian/flet-mvc/README.md

 In even simple terms:

-- The Model updates de view when it’s values are changed by the controller
+- The Model can update the view when it’s values are changed by the controller. or just a "container" of data used in the app.

 - The View is what you see and can interact with